 Initiative 1433 will raise up Washington by increasing the statewide minimum wage to $13.50/hour over the next four years and providing up to 7 days of paid sick & safe leave for workers in our state.

-No matter where you like in Washington State, the current minimum wage of $9.47/hour isn’t enough to support yourself, afford the basics, and contribute to the economy.
-In fact, you need a full-time job paying $18.39/hour to afford a 1-bedroom apartment in our state, according to recent research by the National Low Income Housing Coalition.
+No matter where you like in Washington State, the old minimum wage of $9.47/hour just wasn't enough to support yourself, afford the basics, and contribute to the economy.
+In fact, you need a full-time job paying $18.39/hour to afford a 1-bedroom apartment in our state, according to research by the National Low Income Housing Coalition.

 Higher wages raise up the economy